 Types of Running Shoes

 Ever wondered what makes a shoe the correct shoe for you?
 What effects your personal requirements, and what should you be specifically seeking when investing in the perfect kit?
 We spoke with running shoe expert Neil Fetherby from Sportlink Running & Fitness about the importance of correctly selecting good running shoes.

 Why is gait analysis important?

 During longer distance runs most people are more likely to land on the outside area of the heel whereby the foot then roll inwards and forwards termed as pronation.
 This is a natural movement whereby the foot distributes and disperses the impact forces.
 However and with a high degree of people, signs of over moderate to excessive rolling inwards occurs where the foot rolls inward too far causing the arch to collapse under the pressure of the impact forces.

 This is termed as overpronation.
 Sometimes and particularly if the shoe is too soft this movement is exaggerated and caused by the shoe itself.
-A barefoot gait analysis will accurately measure the natural degree of foot pronation along with leg and body movements for which the correct footwear can then be advised for each person.
+Barefoot gait analysis will accurately measure the natural degree of foot pronation along with leg and body movements for which the correct footwear can then be advised for each person.
 When overpronation is diagnosed, it is advisable to wear shoes which offer support along the medial section of the shoe.

 However some shoes offer more support than others and whilst it is advisable to wear shoes that counteract inward rolling, it is important to have an understanding as to the levels of overpronation hence why Video Gait Analysis is important.
-All out staff at Sportlink have qualifications whereby they have the knowledge, experience, and background to accurately assess each individual.
+All our staff at Sportlink have qualifications whereby they have the knowledge, experience, and background to accurately assess each individual.